Download the Brent Council no deal Brexit risk assessment

 How will the proof of identity work?

 You can scan your identity document using an android device, or by post.
-Alternatively you can use Brent Council’s registration service (or an alternative provider) to scan your document.
+Alternatively you can book an appointment at Brent Council’s registration service (or an alternative provider) to scan your document.
 (You do not need to live in Brent to use this service).
-This service will cost £25.
+This service will cost up to £24.

 How will the criminal convictions work?